The effective date of this Notice is October 28, 2021.

 Breach Notification.
 If there is a breach of unsecured PHI concerning you, we may be required to notify you of this breach.

 Notice to Substance Misuse Patients.
-The confidentiality of alcohol and drug abuse patient records is protected by federal law 42 USC 290dd-2 and 42 CFR Part 2.
+The confidentiality of alcohol and drug misuse patient records is protected by federal law 42 USC 290dd-2 and 42 CFR Part 2.
 Generally, GRC & NKRC programs may not say to a person outside the GRC & NKRC program that a patient attends the GRC & NKRC program, or disclose any information identifying a patient as an alcohol or drug patient, unless: (1) the patient consents in writing; (2) the disclosure is allowed by a court order; (3) the disclosure is made to medical personnel in a medical emergency or to qualified personnel for research, audit, or GRC & NKRC program evaluation; (4) the patient commits or threatens to commit a crime either at the GRC & NKRC program or against any person who works for the GRC & NKRC program.
 Violation of federal regulations by a GRC & NKRC program is a crime.
 Suspected violations may be reported to the Privacy Officer or with Pennsylvania locations, call the Pittsburgh U.S. Attorney’s Office (412-644-3500) or with Ohio locations, call the Youngstown U.S. Attorney's Office (330-746-7974).
-Federal law and regulations do not protect any information about suspected child abuse or neglect from being reported under state law to appropriate state of local authorities.
+Federal law and regulations do not protect any information about suspected child misuse or neglect from being reported under state law to appropriate state of local authorities.

 The Prison Rape Elimination Act of 2003 (PREA)